artghieri/GitHub-Markdown-Cheatsheet/README.md

 <br>

-If the description of a task list item starts with parenthesis, you will need to use the `\` symbol before the description.
+If the description of a task list item starts with parentheses, you will need to use the `\` symbol before the description.

 ```
 - [ ] \(Optional) Open a followup issue
 ```

 > [!NOTE]
-> For more reference, check the *[About task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists)*.
+> For more reference, check *[About task lists](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists)*.

 ## Tables
 You can create tables with pipes `|` and hyphens `-`.
 Hyphens are used to create each column's header, while pipes separate each column.
 You must include a blank line before your table in order for it to correctly render.